September 11th: Then and Now

-Remembering the attacks through the eyes of an emotions expert
+Remembering the September 11th attacks through the eyes of an emotions expert

 It was horrendous, and it sent two messages:

-1. We were (are) vulnerable, and
+- We were (are) vulnerable, and

 But why kill so many innocent Americans?
 These killers are not insane; they die for a cause they believe in.
 In other contexts, we consider people who will die for a cause to be ‘noble’ – such as our police or soldiers who are willing to sacrifice their lives to protect us.

 We are not as safe as we may have thought we were.
 We are fodder for revenge, by people who feel it is their duty to harm Americans.
 When 9/11 happened, a few pundits on the far left said it was payback for our country’s past attacks on other countries.
 No doubt our government has acted, on occasion, in ways that much of the world has condemned; when even many Americans condemned their country’s actions.
 But with a free and active press, we hear and read about it and sometimes we can join the protests against our own government.
-We are free to that.
+We are free to do that.
 That is our precious heritage.